dajub/Car-Interface/README.md

 sampled sounds for the beat.

 The music was coded primarily in Max_MSP which is a visual coding application and using chuck a music-optimized programming language.
 You'll need both to run the program.
 It should still work with out the car or phone but will just be missing out on some features and certainly less fun.
+The main file is --project.maxpat which calls all of the other files.